 Our analysis depends on the assumption that subjects report their true beliefs about the likelihood of the predictions of economic theory being realized.
 However, subjects' responses may be influenced by two possible confounding factors, trust in authority and socially desirable responding.
 Scales were constructed for political orientation, trust in authority, economic wellbeing of the family, and socially desirable responding.
-First, factor analysis was run on each set of items to find a subset of items which load on a common dimension.
-Then these items were combined using an optimal scaling technique.
+First, factor analyses were run on each set of items to find a subset of items which load on a common dimension.
+These items were then combined using an optimal scaling technique.
 Where possible, these results were compared to factor analysis and scaling results taken from the Ekaterinburg pretest.